 A degree in biochemistry is designed to prepare students for professional careers as biochemists, either upon graduation or after graduate study in biochemistry or a related field.
 A degree in biochemistry may also serve as the basis for a wide range of career choices in food science, toxicology, pharmacology, physiology, microbiology, and clinical chemistry, as well as the health professions (including medicine, dentistry, and veterinary medicine).

-The entry-level requirements for the Bachelor of Arts (BA), Bachelor of Science and Arts (BSA), and Bachelor of Science (BS) Biochemistry degrees are completion of two semesters of calculus, two semesters of biology (BIO 311C and BIO311D), and two semesters of chemistry (CH 301 and CH 302) with grades of C- or higher.
+The entry-level requirements for the Bachelor of Arts (BA), Bachelor of Science and Arts (BSA), and Bachelor of Science (BS) Biochemistry degrees are completion of two semesters of calculus, two semesters of biology (BIO 311C and BIO311D), genetics (BIO 325), and two semesters of chemistry (CH 301 and CH 302) with grades of C- or higher.
 Learn the difference between the BA vs BSA vs BS degrees.
-Students who have met these requirements may schedule an appointment with an academic advisor in the Department of Chemistry and Biochemistry Advising Office.

 Prospective University of Texas at Austin students should visit to learn about the application process and how to declare a major.